Servicing wide band saw blades

 Guidance for achieving higher grades

-• 💡Always refer to manufacturer specifications for tooth geometry and set angles.
-Examiners look for precision in applying correct values rather than approximations.
+- 💡Always refer to manufacturer specifications for tooth geometry and sharpening angles.
+Examiners look for evidence that you can apply standard data rather than guessing.

 Common Mistakes